A Really Good Objection Response

 Take a look at the video below …

-fast forward to the 16 minute 58 second mark ...
+I've set the video up to go to the 16 minute 58 second mark ... where the action happens

 His immediate response and then the great follow up question she replies with